desecho/blog/content/posts/macos-and-windows-apps.md

 * [Epic Games Launcher](https://www.epicgames.com/store/)
 * [Battle.net](https://www.blizzard.com/en-us/apps/battle.net/desktop) — Your favorite games in one place.
 * [Origin](https://www.origin.com/can/en-us/store/download) — Play great PC games and connect with your friends, all in one place.
+* [Steam](http://store.steampowered.com/) — Steam is the ultimate destination for playing, discussing, and creating games.
+* [GOG Galaxy](https://www.gog.com/galaxy) — All your games and friends in one place.

 ## Languages